Forgiveness in Marriage and Life

 Forgiveness frees you, not from the pain and not from the consequences, but from being stuck in the past and unable to move forward.

-That said, the process of forgiveness has some non-negotiable, can’t be avoided, must-do steps to take.
+That said, the process of forgiveness has some non-negotiable, can’t-be-avoided, must-do steps to take.

 First: Acknowledge Your Pain